microsoft/azuredevopslabs/labs/devopsserver/releasemanagement/readme.md

 Alternatively, you can download the virtual machine from [here](../devopsvmdownload).

-This lab requires an Azure service principal, which you can set up using the steps [here](../azureserviceprincipal).
+This lab requires an Azure account.
+You can sign up for a free trial at [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).
+You will also need to create an Azure service principal, which you can set up following the instructions [here](../azureserviceprincipal).

 <a name="Exercise1"></a>
 ## Exercise 1: Continuous Release Management ##

-In this exercise, you will use the release management features of Team Foundation Server to produce an automated deployment solution.
+In this exercise, you will use the release management features of Azure DevOps Server to produce an automated deployment solution.
 This exercise will take an existing enterprise application and automate its deployment to the development team's testing environment after each source check-in.

 <a name="Ex1Task1"></a>
 ### Task 1: Invoking a build ###